etecture/rex/CONTRIBUTING.md

 Your commit message should have the following format:

 ```
-[<package>] <scope>: Fixes a missing default style for the horizontal thumb
+[<component>]: Fixes a missing default style for the horizontal thumb
 ```

 e.g.

 ```
-[@etecture/rex] Scrollbar: Fixes a missing default style for the horizontal thumb
+[Scrollbar]: Fixes a missing default style for the horizontal thumb
+[useSwiper]: Adds initial hook
+[docs]: improves next.js config
 ```

 You can also provide more information on additional lines but your first line should always be concise and include the package and scope.